zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 ## An Order Flow Auction Example

 An order flow source will specify the following parameters, where these parameters will apply for each subsequent epoch of this auction.
-For a detailed walkthrough of how an auction progresses, head over to this [section](understanding-auction-behavior.md) of the docs.
+Head over to this section for a [detailed walkthrough of an auction process](understanding-auction-behavior.md) of the docs.

 | Auction Parameter               | Value              |
 | :------------------------------ | :----------------- |